akamai/terraform-provider-akamai/docs/guides/akamai_provider_auth.md

 * `AKAMAI_PAPI_CLIENT_SECRET`
 * `AKAMAI_PAPI_MAX_BODY` (Optional)
 * `AKAMAI_PAPI_ACCOUNT_KEY` (Optional)

+These variables cover the arguments you'd enter if using inline variables.

 If you're setting up variables for your `default` credentials, you can use these variables: